 So, are there any legal ways (rather than a subscription) you can get Shutterstock Images free of cost?
 Thankfully, there do exist other ways if you want to use images on a commercial project without taking a Shutterstock subscription.

-The likes of the free trial, weekly freebies, Shutterstock Image Pack, and group buy service is always there to fulfill your wish.
+The likes of the free trial, weekly freebies, Shutterstock Image Pack, and group buy service are always there to fulfill your wish.
 Here we present some of the legal ways you can download full-size Shutterstock Images without paying the premium.

 1. Get 10 FREE Images with Shutterstock Free Trial